 Based on research that has been conducted on civil servant teachers in Samarinda City, regarding the relationship between human resource management practices which include human resource planning, teaching staff placement, compensation, performance appraisal and training on competitive advantage with personorganization fit as mediation, it can be concluded that 1) Human resource management practices which include planning, teaching staff placement, performance appraisal and training have a positive relationship with the organization's competitive advantage.
 The findings of this study are in line with the findings of Alajmi and Alenezi (2016).
-This indicates that the human resource management practices adopted by the school organizations where civil servant teachers in Kota Samarinda work can increase the competitive advantage that is partially mediated by person-organization fit.
-This result is in line with the findings of Alajmi and Alenezi (2016).
-This indicates that human resource management practices which include planning, teaching staff placement, performance appraisal and training are positively related to organizational competitive advantage that is partially mediated by person-organization fit.
+This indicates that the human resource management practices adopted by the school organizations where civil servant teachers in Kota Samarinda work can increase the competitive advantage of their organizations; 2) Human resource management practices which include planning, teaching staff placement, performance appraisal and training are positively related to organizational competitive advantage that is partially mediated by person-organization fit.
 This result is in line with the findings of Alajmi and Alenezi (2016).
 This indicates that human resource management practices implemented by school organizations where civil servant teachers in Kota Samarinda work can increase person-organization fit (the conformity of individual values with organizational values) and in turn can increase the competitive advantage of the organization.